-- evaluateReplaceFinalEvaluateParameters (Structural parameters and parameters declared as final are removed and replaced with their value.
-They may no longer be changed in the init file.) - evaluateReplaceFinalParameters (Structural parameters and parameters declared as final are removed and replaced with their value.
-They may no longer be changed in the init file.) - evaluateReplaceProtectedFinalEvaluateParameters (Structural parameters and parameters declared as final or protected are removed and replaced with their value.
-They may no longer be changed in the init file.) - expandDerOperator (Expands der(expr) using Derive.differentiteExpTime.) - findStateOrder (Sets derivative information to states.) - inlineArrayEqn (This module expands all array equations to scalar equations.) - inputDerivativesForDynOpt (Allowed derivatives of inputs in dyn. optimization.) - introduceDerAlias (Adds for every der-call an alias equation e.g. dx = der(x).) - removeEqualFunctionCalls (Detects equal function calls of the form a=f(b) and c=f(b) and substitutes them to get speed up.) - removeProtectedParameters (Replace all parameters with protected=true in the system.) - removeSimpleEquations (Performs alias elimination and removes constant variables from the DAE, replacing all occurrences of the old variable reference with the new value (constants) or variable reference (alias elimination).) - removeUnusedParameter (Strips all parameter not present in the equations from the system.) - removeUnusedVariables (Strips all variables not present in the equations from the system.) - replaceEdgeChange (Replace edge(b) = b and not pre(b) and $pre(b) = v \Leftrightarrow pre(v)$.) - residualForm (Transforms simple equations x=y to zero-sum equations 0=y-x.) - resolveLoops (resolves linear equations in loops) - simplifyAllExpressions (Does simplifications on all expressions.) - simplifyIfEquations (Tries to simplify if equations by use of information from evaluated parameters.) - sortEqnsVars (Heuristic sorting for equations and variables.
-This module requires +d=sortEqnsAndVars.) - stateMachineElab (Does the elaboration of state machines.) - unitChecking (advanced unit checking: 1. calculation of unspecified unit information for variables; 2. unit consistency check for equations) - wrapFunctionCalls (This module wraps function calls to gain speed up.)
+- introduceDerAlias (Adds for every der-call an alias equation e.g. dx = der(x).) - removeEqualFunctionCalls (Detects equal function calls of the form a=f(b) and c=f(b) and substitutes them to get speed up.) - removeProtectedParameters (Replace all parameters with protected=true in the system.) - removeSimpleEquations (Performs alias elimination and removes constant variables from the DAE, replacing all occurrences of the old variable reference with the new value (constants) or variable reference (alias elimination).) - removeUnusedParameter (Strips all parameter not present in the equations from the system.) - removeUnusedVariables (Strips all variables not present in the equations from the system.) - removeVerySimpleEquations ([Experimental] Like removeSimpleEquations, but less thorough.
+Note that this always uses the experimental new alias elimination, -removeSimpleEquations=new, which makes it unstable.
+In particular, MultiBody systems fail to translate correctly.
+It can be used for simple (but large) systems of equations.) - replaceEdgeChange (Replace edge(b) = b and not pre(b) and $pre(b) = v \Leftrightarrow pre(v)$.) - residualForm (Transforms simple equations x=y to zero-sum equations 0=y-x.) - resolveLoops (resolves linear equations in loops) - simplifyAllExpressions (Does simplifications on all expressions.) - simplifyIfEquations (Tries to simplify if equations by use of information from evaluated parameters.) - sortEqnsVars (Heuristic sorting for equations and variables.
+This module requires +d=sortEqnsAndVars.) - stateMachineElab (Does the elaboration of state machines.) - unitChecking (Does advanced unit checking which consists of two parts: 1. calculation of unspecified unit information for variables; 2. consistency check for all equations based on unit information.
+Please note: This module is still experimental.) - wrapFunctionCalls (This module introduces variables for each function call and substitutes all these calls with the newly introduced variables.)